Yes, it happened.

-Yes, it happened.
-I finally had dinner at Osteria Francescana in Modena.
-I took a photo with Massimo Bottura, I ate his most famous tortellini with cream of Parmigiano Reggiano and met the fake national guard at the entrance.
+I ate his most famous tortellini in cream of Parmigiano Reggiano and met the fake national guard at the entrance.

 But like in standard restaurants, sometimes people cancel and that's what happened when Monique wrote me.
 She's a passionate foodie, owner of a food tour company based in Melbourne, who spent some time in Bologna to learn Italian.

-She had to fill a table for 4 and I ended up with her and 2 other classmates.
-I didn't expect my first time at Francescana with 3 strangers, but I had such an amazing time.
+She need one more person to fill a table for 4, so I ended up with her and 2 other classmates.
+I didn't expect my first time at Francescana with 3 strangers, anyway I had such an amazing time.

-I also was the only Italian customer in the restaurant, which made me think a bit, but what I care most is:
+Guess what?
+I was the only Italian customer in the restaurant, which quite made me think.

 The chocolate and walnut, cherries in wine

-At least 4 of my 9 dishes were just perfect: "Tempura of aula with carpione sorbet", "Suckling pig tender and crunchy", "Ceasar salad in bloom" and "Yellow is bello" are a great combination of skills, prime ingredients and imagination.
+At least 4 of my 9 dishes were just perfect: "Tempura of aula with carpione sorbet", "Suckling pig tender and crunchy", "Ceasar salad in bloom" and "Yellow is bello".
+They combined a perfect mix of skills, prime ingredients and imagination.
 You don't get 3 Michelin stars by chance and in these dishes I could taste the idea of Bottura's cuisine.

-Also the wine pairing (mostly French, a couple of Italian Trebbiano and Nebbiolo) was a good choice.
+Also the wine pairing (mainly French, a couple of Italian Trebbiano and Nebbiolo) was a good choice.